IgrikXD/Easy-SDR/Useful info/How to export Gerber file from EasyEDA.md

 Next, small window appearing where you can see a small image of your PCB and some information needed for placing an order on the JLCPCB (manufacturing parameters, quantity, shipping information, and price).
 At this step, you can either just **save the Gerber file, by pushing "Generate Gerber" button**, preview the Gerber file with "Gerber View", or going to the JLCPCB platform to ordering the PCB.
 ![Gerber preview](../Resources/EasyEDA%20Gerber%20export/EasyEDA-5-Gerber-preview.png)

-Gerber View page
+Gerber View page:
 ![Gerber view](../Resources/EasyEDA%20Gerber%20export/EasyEDA-6-Gerber-view.png)

-Redirecting to JLCPCB
+Redirecting to JLCPCB:
 ![JLCPCB redirect](../Resources/EasyEDA%20Gerber%20export/EasyEDA-7-JLCPCB-redirect.png)

 If you choose redirection to JLCPCB, the Gerber file will be automatically downloaded to JLCPCB checked for trace errors, the price and time of production are calculated.
 After that, you can pay for the formed order.
 ![Gerber upload](../Resources/EasyEDA%20Gerber%20export/EasyEDA-8-Gerber-upload.png)

-Successfully uploaded
+Successfully uploaded:
 ![Upload success](../Resources/EasyEDA%20Gerber%20export/EasyEDA-9-Gerber-upload-success.png)

 Other articles: